dr-js/stash/linux/0-0-install-archlinux.md

 # reduce Intel CPU power draw, check: https://wiki.archlinux.org/index.php/Undervolting_CPU#Configuration_and_usage
 intel-undervolt # need tweak (all -50 for me) & enable & start systemd service
 ```

+#### notes

+- for laptop battery status, use `acpi`.
+- if dual boot with win10, setting finger print there may cause some devices got locked out of linux,
+    most notable is the lost of network connection,
+    reset the `Security Chip`/`TPM` in `BIOS` will restore the linux access,
+    but also lost all you saved finger prints for win10.